• Home

 If you’ve always lived in a state of normalcy the idea of being adaptable may be harder to comprehend.
 Perhaps you’ve lived in the same house for most of your life and are suddenly forced to move.
 Someone who isn’t adaptable may freak out because they don’t want to leave their friends and loved ones or get rid of their possessions.
 That’s understandable but often a move brings better opportunities and a new lease on life.

 Dealing with death or the catastrophic illness of a loved one or yourself may make you feel like your life is out of control.
-Still, you must deal with it because it’s a part of life and you don’t always have a choice.
+Still, you must deal with it because it happens to everyone and you don’t always have a choice.

 As you get older, your financial strategy may be putting you on edge.
 Do you have enough money to survive into old age?
 Did a divorce, job loss, or career choice wipe you out?
 Are you adaptable enough to reinvent yourself, downsize, or make more money?